 Lake Como is one of Italy’s best known bodies of water.
 Backing on to the Alps, it’s a popular tourist resort for people that explore the mountains, as well as the rich and famous.
-Here’s 10 interesting facts about Lake Como…
+Here’s some fun facts about Lake Como…

 Lake Como is actually a glacial body of water, and it’s around 56 square miles in terms of total area.
 It’s easy to spot from above thanks to its distinctive y-shape.

 Lake Como is one of the most visually-stunning resorts in Northern Italy.
 Home to fantastic flora and fauna, as well as breath-taking sea views and intriguing historic buildings, the area is also well-known for being a celebrity haunt for many famous people – such as Mark Twain, George Clooney and Catherine Zeta Jones.

 The lake’s name has an interesting history.
 It was known to the Greeks in ancient times as Lario, and as Lacus Larius to the Romans.
 However, over time, this changed to Lacus Comensis, before being shortened to Lake Como.

 4. It was once dino city!

 It’s thought that Lake Como was once home to a unique dinosaur lurking beneath the waters.
 Specifically, it was the Lariosaur, an aquatic beast which many call ‘Larrie’, with myths and rumors circulating that the beast still lives below to this day.

 The lake has an amazing shoreline, too.
 It’s thought that the shores of Lake Como extend for up to 100 miles.

 What’s more, the lake is said to hold an astounding amount of water.
 It’s thought that there is around six trillion gallons in the main body alone.
 What’s more, the amount of time water is said to spend in the lake at any one time is thought to extend up to five and a half years!